Sean Conklin, WooCommerce Developer, Sean@CodedCommerce.com, (818) 835-5960

 Class A plugins

-The official source for WooCommerce plugins is WooCommerce.com.
+The official source for WooCommerce plugins is on WooCommerce.com.
 This contains the most reliable group of plugins and is usually the first place to shop for WooCommerce functionality.
 These follow more of a single-service model where the plugin is designed with a minimalistic interface, only the necessary features to achieve their promise, and standardized documentation.

 These are premium products from approved third party vendors, which are evaluated by WooCommerce core developers and support staff.
 They range from hugely popular add-ons such as payment gateways to smaller or newer ones being introduced in partnership.